Phil-CST-BCIT/Phil-Antony-docs/index.md

 ### Conclusion

 The powerful Python libraries enable the programming language to become the most suitable tool for simple office work automation.
-Once you grasp the basic idea of programming in Python, you will notice how amazing to let your computer working for you.
+Once you grasp the basic idea of programming in Python, you will notice how amazing it is to let your computer work for you.

 [Install Python and Pycharm](https://phil-cst-bcit.github.io/Phil-Antony-docs/docs/install)